How James Bond Made Me Buy an Apple Watch

-Back in 1973, Roger Moore’s Bond wore the Pulsar P2, the first mass-produced digital watch, in Live and Let Die.
+Back in 1973, Roger Moore’s Bond wore the Pulsar P2 (no longer available), the first mass-produced digital watch, in Live and Let Die.
 This was 10 years before a digital watch was even considered nerdy .

 While the P2 is a classic watch, it’s not without its flaws.
 For a digital watch it’s almost featureless: it just tells the time.
 No date, no stopwatch, and no other complications.
 The display wasn’t even on all the time; pushing a button on the side displayed it in bold red numerals.
 It also cost $395 dollars, $10 more than a Rolex Submariner.
 This all sounds slightly familiar doesn’t it?